We went camping with the Swannlab!

-I am a new assistant professor in the Department of Human Physiology at the University of Oregon.
-My laboratory studies how the brain controls movement.
+The Action Control Lab is in the Department of Human Physiology at the University of Oregon.
+We study how the brain controls movement.
 For example, how do we initiate a prepared movement, and how do we cancel a movement that is already underway?
 To answer these types of questions, we use a combination of behavioral testing, electrophysiology, brain stimulation, and neuroimaging methods.
 We study both healthy individuals and patients with movement disorders.

 I will be accepting graduate students through the Department of Human Physiology Research PhD Program.
 Please e-mail me if interested.